-Terence Lester is a minister, speaker, community activist, and the founder of Love Beyond Walls, a nonprofit focused on poverty awareness and community mobilization; among other things, the organization offers temporary shelter to people experiencing homelessness, a grocery program that supports hundreds of families, and clothes, laundry, handwashing, and grooming services to people in need.
+Terence Lester is a minister, speaker, community activist, and the founder of Love Beyond Walls, a nonprofit focused on poverty awareness and community mobilization.
+During the pandemic, the organization, which advocates on behalf of those who are poor and unhoused, began providing portable handwashing stations as a part of its Love Sinks In initiative.
+Its Dignity Museum offers an interactive exhibit demonstrating the conditions that people have to endure every day as they wrestle with poverty and homelessness.
 A native of Atlanta, Lester has been featured in USA Today and on Good Morning America, and he’s the author of a number of books, including I See You: How Love Opens Our Eyes to Invisible People.

 Education: American InterContinental University, Atlanta Bible College, Liberty University (MA, EdM)